 We or our contracted data storage providers may use servers, systems and cloud computing providers outside of Australia.
 Our contracts with them require them to protect the privacy of your information when held on these servers and/or using cloud computing.
-Our contractors are required to comply with the Australian Privacy laws.
+Our contractors are also required to comply with Australian Privacy laws.

 Do you send my information overseas?

-We may also license use of information on our databases to overseas based companies and organisations for direct marketing.
+In addition to the use from time to time of data storage and cloud providers, we may also license use of information on our databases to overseas based companies and organisations for direct marketing.
 All entities to whom we license use of this information are required to comply with Australia Privacy laws and can only use the information for the purpose specified in the licence.

 For how long do you keep my personal information?